Huntington Beach Field Trip

 - Liaison to Audubon NC and the National Audubon Society: Chair–Anne Dayer.
 Includes advocacy on items relating to Audubon NC and National Audubon priorities and promotion of Lobby Day.

-- Media and Communications Committee: Chair–Jim George.
+- Media and Communications Committee: Chair–Joe Williams.
 Includes management of all platforms for communicating with members such as: all social media (Facebook, Twitter, Meetup, etc.), email listservs, newspaper articles, and Google groups for the board and standing committees.
 Includes Webmaster, Blog Editor, and Archivist positions.

 - Membership Committee: Chair–Mary George.
-Includes Programs; Hospitality; Engagement; Recruitment; and Advocacy for Equity, Diversity and Inclusion (EDI).
+Includes Programs; Hospitality; Engagement; Recruitment

 If you would like to download our New Hope Audubon Society full-color brochure please click here.